deiu/rdf2go/README.md

 # rdf2go
-Native golang parser/serializer from/to Turtle and JSONLD.
+Native golang parser/serializer from/to Turtle and JSON-LD.

 # Installation